AdityaSinghDevs/tesseract/README.md

 The motivation behind Tesseract is to speed up early-stage 3D asset creation.
 While the generated meshes are not final production assets, they serve as useful starting points or "canvases" that can be refined further in professional 3D tools.
 This removes the need to begin modeling completely from scratch and allows more focus on creative iteration.

-Key features include:

-* Support for multiple mesh formats such as OBJ, PLY, and GLB
+**Production-Grade Design Highlights**
-* REST API with asynchronous job management and status polling
+- **Scalable API layer** with asynchronous job management to handle concurrent requests without blocking.
-* Command-line interface with extensive flag support
-* Configurable output directories and generation parameters
+- **Modular architecture** separating core model logic, API, rendering, and configuration.
+- **Config-driven execution** via YAML, enabling reproducible runs and easy tuning.
-* Logging for both API and pipeline processes
+- **Structured logging** for both API and model pipelines to aid monitoring and debugging.
-* Ready to run in both development and production environments

-Under the hood, Tesseract uses a modified pipeline built on the <b>Shape-E</b> model and FastAPI for its backend.
-Python’s async capabilities are leveraged for background task execution so that generation jobs do not block incoming requests.
+- **Device-aware execution** with automatic GPU/CPU fallback.
+- **Multiple interface options**: REST API for integration, CLI for scripting/batch jobs.
+- **Stateless API** — scalable horizontally behind a load balancer
+- Minimal external dependencies for easier deployment

 ## Features

-Tesseract V1 can:
+### Built for Production Tesseract V1 can:
 * Generate 3D meshes directly from natural language prompts
-* Export meshes in OBJ, PLY, and GLB formats
+- Export in multiple formats: **OBJ**, **PLY**, and **GLB**
-* Provide both REST API and CLI-based workflows
+- Provide both **REST API** and **CLI** workflows
-* Allow asynchronous job creation with background task execution
+- Support **asynchronous job creation** with background task execution
 * Offer API endpoints to check job status and download generated files
 * Support extensive CLI flags for controlling batch size, formats, and other parameters
 * Save all outputs in organized output directories with clear file naming
-* Log both job-level and system-level activity for debugging and monitoring
+- Logging for both API and pipeline processes for monitoring and debugging

+- Handles **parallel job execution** without blocking other requests.
+- Fully **stateless API design**—can be scaled horizontally behind a load balancer.
+- Output **directory isolation per job** to prevent conflicts.
+- Minimal external dependencies to reduce deployment friction.

 ## Note
 Due to the limited and not very high quality of training data for the underlying Shape-E model, outputs from Tesseract are not of final production quality.
 Instead, these meshes are best used as starting canvases for further refinement in modeling tools.
-This is an advantage over starting from a blank scene, as you immediately get a base structure to work with.
+This is an advantage over starting from a blank scene, as you immediately get a base structure to work with.  <br>

+While Tesseract’s architecture is production-ready, final deployment performance depends on the underlying model hardware, tuning, and integration with your environment.

 You can check the training samples for shap-e [here](https://github.com/openai/shap-e/tree/main/samples)